Terms and conditions of all therapy provision

 - From March 2019 we have introduced a screening form to be completed before the initial assessment.
 We reserve the right to decline to take a client if this form shows that the client may not be suited to the service, or not a fit in clinic spaces available.

 - The first “assessment” session carries an additional fee.
 This is not an attempt to make profit, it reflects the requirements of professional bodies to keep notes on file under data protection requirements for extended periods of time (often 10 years).
 This is an assessment session and we absolutely reserve the right to refuse to take clients if we feel it is clinically or otherwise appropriate (see other clauses).
 This session is usually required to be paid in advance and is subject to the cancellation policy.
 The fee is for assessment only.
+At the initial assessment the client is offered the chance to identify whether they have focused goals, or whether they want the therapy to be client led and holistic.
+If no preference is stated, then it will be the latter.

 - If it becomes inappropriate to continue treating a client for clinical, safety, non cooperation, or non payment reasons, including if the client has not revealed pertinent facts about their condition from the outset that effect appropriateness of ongoing treatment, the client will be discharged back into the care of the GP through therapy being terminated.